microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 * Read more about full-scale project on analyzing COVID dataset using CosmosDB/PowerBI/AzureML in [this blog post](https://soshnikov.com/science/analyzing-medical-papers-with-azure-and-text-analytics-for-health/)
 * If you are planning to use this approach in your research, cite this paper [arXiv:2110.15453](https://arxiv.org/abs/2110.15453)

-## Optional transfer knowledge activity
+## Practice

-Knowledge extraction that we have performed in this workshop was possible thanks for Text Analytics for Health service, which did most of the job for us.
+The knowledge extraction that we have performed in this workshop was possible thanks for Text Analytics for Health service, which did most of the job for us.
 For different knowledge domains, you would need to train your own NER neural network model, and for that you will also need a dataset.
 The [Custom Named Entity Recognition](https://docs.microsoft.com/azure/cognitive-services/language-service/custom-named-entity-recognition/overview/?WT.mc_id=academic-49822-dmitryso) service can help you do that.

 However, the [Text Analytics Service](https://azure.microsoft.com/services/cognitive-services/text-analytics/?WT.mc_id=academic-49822-dmitryso) has some pre-built [entity extraction mechanism](https://docs.microsoft.com/azure/cognitive-services/language-service/named-entity-recognition/concepts/named-entity-categories/?WT.mc_id=academic-49822-dmitryso), as well as keyword extraction.
 As an additional challenge, experiment with text from a different problem domain, and see if you can extract some meaningful insights from them.